AndrewPratley/tictactoe/readme.md

 Other:

 - I installed lolcommits as as well - which takes a picture every time I make a commit which is just a bit of fun.

-You can see my pics in the lolcommits folder in the master folder :P
+Credits:

+- Computer Error Sound - License: Attribution 3.0 | Recorded by Mike Koenig
+- Robot Blip Sounds - License: Attribution 3.0 | Recorded by Marianne Gagnon
+- People Icons made by Freepik in Interface and People from www.flaticon.com